 You know that place that looks aesthetic, fits your mood and has the best dessert and drinks…Clinton’s is that place.
 The bar is over 80 years old.
 They have k-pop musical nights and retro parties and even conduct drink parties on special occasions like Canada Day.
 They keep upgrading their menu.
 My favourite treats that aren’t a part of the menu have been Soju-topped Blueberry Cheesecake and Caramel Sticky Pudding with a scoop of vanilla ice cream.
 They also have a tent set outside to give the Korean street-styled theme.
 You can sit there, watch sports, and enjoy the food with your loved ones. clintonsto.ca

-Considering our times, many people have different kinds of energy.
+Considering our times, many people have different kinds of allergies.
 Imagine being lactose intolerant or having a gluten allergy.
 That takes away all the chances of enjoying desserts.
 Nope.
 Grandmama’s waffle has gluten-free waffles.
 Desserts for everyone, how cool is that?

 Snakes and Lattes